Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Results and Analysis

 \subsubsection{Model Fit Diagnostics}

-Residuals from the second-order polynomial model fail normality (Omnibus and Jarque–Bera, $p<0.001$), show right-heavy tails, and exhibit no strong autocorrelation (Durbin–Watson $\approx 2.00$).
-Even with $R^2 \approx 0.859$, a single Normal law is inadequate, consistent with our earlier baseline MLR analysis \cite{obiriStatisticalEvaluationIndoor2025a}.
-As shown in Table~\ref{tab:distfits}, a three-component Gaussian mixture provides the best description of the residuals, achieving the lowest BIC and the smallest KS test statistic, whereas Normal and Skew-Normal families underfit the right tail and Student’s $t$ yields intermediate performance.
-This choice forms the basis for the tail modeling used in the fade-margin calibration of Sec.~\ref{subsec: fm}.
+Residual diagnostics for the second-order polynomial model reject Normality decisively (Omnibus/D’Agostino statistic $\approx 3.49\times 10^{5}$ and Jarque--Bera statistic $\approx 3.08\times 10^{6}$, both $p<10^{-16}$), with a right-skewed and heavy-tailed shape (skewness $\approx 0.765$, excess kurtosis $\approx 6.488$).
+Autocorrelation is not a dominant concern at this resolution (Durbin--Watson $\approx 2.022$).
+Even with a strong predictive fit (OOF $R^2 \approx 0.844$), a single Gaussian law is inadequate, consistent with our earlier baseline MLR analysis \cite{obiriStatisticalEvaluationIndoor2025a}.
+As summarized in Table~\ref{tab:distfits}, a three-component Gaussian mixture provides the best residual description, achieving the lowest BIC and the smallest KS statistic.
+Skew-Normal improves over Normal but still under-represents the right tail, while the $t$ distribution offers an intermediate fit.
+This residual-tail characterization forms the basis of the fade margin calibration in Sec.~\ref {subsec:fm}.